-If you are in immigration removal (deportation) proceedings, and have an upcoming individual hearing before an immigration judge, you might want to bring a witness to Immigration Court to bolster your case.
+If you are in immigration removal (deportation) proceedings, and have an upcoming individual hearing before an immigration judge, you might want to bring a witness to court to bolster your case.
 Having a witness who can testify on your behalf can boost your credibility, corroborate your story or substantiate your claims, potentially leading you to avoid deportation and even be granted some status in the United States.

 A good witness will arrive to court neatly dressed and will provide helpful testimony to the court in a confident manner that is consistent with your application for immigration relief and with any evidence that you have provided.
 The decision in your case may turn on your and your witnesses' credibility (or believability).

 By the same token, you should not bring in witnesses just for the sake of having an extra voice in the room.
-Individual merits hearings can be lengthy, and the government attorney and the immigration judge will have no patience for a witness who has little insight or knowledge of matters of importance in your case.
+Individual merits hearings can be lengthy, and the government attorney and immigration judge will have little patience for a witness who has limited insight or knowledge of matters of importance in your case.

 Additionally, your witness should be prepared for any confrontational or argumentative questions that the immigration judge and the Department of Homeland Security (DHS) trial attorney might ask.
-A witness who doesn’t really know much about your situation, or feels uncertain about the subject of his or her testimony, may end up changing the story on the stand, and thus doing you more harm than good.
+A witness who doesn't really know much about your situation, or feels uncertain about the subject of his or her testimony, could end up changing the story on the stand, and thus doing you more harm than good.

 For this and many other reasons, it is wise to seek the advice of an experienced immigration attorney to help you and your witnesses prepare.
 For more on what to expect, see Immigrants in Deportation or Removal Proceedings.